aimms/documentation/webui/workflow-panels.rst

 *Above: example of the Workflow panel in S&OP Navigator.*

-Do's and do not's
+Do's and don'ts
 -----------------

 ✅ Do

-Use the Workflow panel for a process that has related steps and are part of the same goal a user is trying to achieve.
+Use the Workflow panel for a process that has related steps that are part of the same goal a user is trying to achieve.
 The steps may (or may not) need to be completed in a specific order.

-For example, when doing a tax return, a use must enter data such as income details, property, savings, and family situation.
-These steps don’t always need to be done in a certain order, but all need to be filled out to achieve complete the tax return.
+For example, when doing a tax return, a user must enter data such as income details, property, savings, and family situation.
+These steps do not always need to be done in a certain order, but all need to be filled out to complete the tax return.

 🚫 Don’t